ggradnig/ngrx-run/README.md

 Testing is a major aspect of this library, as `@Effect`-based unit tests are often not able to make guarantees for complete use-cases.
 For example, you might want to test that the user logs in, then makes changes to their account settings and retrieves correct data depending on the account settings.
-This can be quite difficult to setup and maintain when the business logic is scattered around many classes and files.
+This can be quite difficult to set up and maintain when the business logic is scattered around many classes and files.

 Luckily with **ngrx-run** most of the test-relevant code of a use-case will live in one reducer.
 This makes it easy to write readable and concise tests that guarantee that this use-case works correctly.
 These tests are able to bring much more value to your code than traditional class-scoped unit tests.

 The following example shows how you can write unit tests for use-cases using the `reduceWithEffects` helper function: